The Line and the Area chart look very similar. They even facilitate the same kind of analysis yet they cannot be used interchangeably.

-When to Use Line Chart vs Area Chart
+When to Use Line Chart vs. Area Chart

 Area charts have a pattern similar to line charts.
-However, the space between each line and the X-axis is filled with a certain color.
+However, the space between each line and the X-axis is filled with a specific color.
 Area charts are ideal for indicating a change among different data sets.

 An area chart does the same except that the area below the plotted line is filled with color.